 The Board directly and through its Audit Committee reviews and assesses the adequacy and integrity of the Company's internal controls and management and information systems, as well as its disclosure controls and procedures to ensure that financial information for public disclosure is properly recorded, processed, summarized and reported to the Board and the Audit Committee.
 The Company has established a Disclosure Committee comprised of senior managers of the Company.
 The Disclosure Committee reviews and assesses the financial disclosure of the Company.
+The Disclosure Committee reviews and assesses the financial disclosure of the Company.
+The Disclosure Committee reviews and assesses the financial disclosure of the company.
 The Disclosure Committee reports its findings to the CEO and CFO.
-The

-Audit Committee regularly meets with the internal auditor, external auditor and management to review the effectiveness of such controls.
+The Audit Committee regularly meets with the internal auditor, external auditor and management to review the effectiveness of such controls.